jamiephillips212/reading-notes/the-coders-computer.md

 # Linux Tutorial
 ## Line One
-1. Prompt - Example: > ~
+1. Prompt - Example: > '~'
-2. Command - Example: > ls
+2. Command - Example: > 'ls'
 3. Argument or Option typically starts with a dash.
-Example: > -1
+Example: > '-1'
 4. Argument
 > Spaces have to be between each of the 4